makrai/notes/koromilas21-multimod-emo-survey.md

     states of all text sequence elements.
 The representations of the selected “emotional” words are concatenated with the original audio vector to form the multimodal representation
-  * hE, the performance is not improved by the use of the attention layer.
+  * hE, the performance is not improved by the use of the attention layer
 * The same authors extend their work [54], the multi-hop attention (MHA)
   * three steps:
   * MHA-1: predict the emotion based on the audio bidirectional-LSTM (BiLSTM) and query the output state (ie, the representation of the audio) to the text BiLSTM in order to obtain a text representation H 1 that is associated with this very sound;
   * MHA-2: query H 1 to the audio BiLSTM in order to obtain the audio segments that are related to the selected words and represent them with H 2 ; and
   * MHA-3: query H 2 to the text BiLSTM for cross-check and obtain the overall representation H 3
-    * hE the third attention step results in a worse performance compared to that achieved by MHA-2.
+    * hE the third attention step results in a worse performance compared to that achieved by MHA-2
 * A mix of traditional fusion techniques seems to be effective when combined with strong segment feature representations, as shown in [55].
 More
   * apply SOTA techniques for unimodal representations with the use of